AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/3KoaBl6.png" height="150%" width="150%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Create a new resource group.
-Feel free to name it whatever just make sure to remember which resource group your using for Active Directory.
+Feel free to name it whatever you like, just make sure to remember which resource group you're using for Active Directory.
 </p>
 <br />